-The Band started as The Hawks, backing blues belter Ronnie Hawkins, before supporting Dylan on his controversial 1966 electric tour.
-After the tour, the Band went to earth with Dylan and recorded the Basement Tapes, where they developed their unique melding of rock with traditional folk, country and blues forms.
+After supporting Bob Dylan on his controversial 1966 electric tour, The Band went to earth and developed their unique blend of rock, folk, country, and blues.

-As a casual music listener it’s easy to hear The Beach Boys’ sun-drenched hits, and conclude that the Beach Boys were all beaches, girls and cars, and no substance.
-But the group was led by Brian Wilson, one of the most talented musicians from his era, with an ear for sophisticated chord progressions, studio arrangements, and vocal harmonies.
+Brian Wilson was one of the most talented musicians from his era, with an ear for sophisticated chord progressions, studio arrangements, and vocal harmonies.

-From very early in their career and probably until the demise of Western civilization, Liverpool’s The Beatles will stand unchallenged as the world’s greatest rock and roll band.
+John Lennon, Paul McCartney, George Harrison, and Ringo Starr will stand unchallenged as the world’s greatest rock and roll band.

 Born David Jones, and changing his name to avoid confusion with Davy Jones of The Monkees, Bowie pottered around as a solo artist in London with unsuccessful material like ‘The Laughing Gnome’.
 He eventually gained some attention with his 1969 single ‘Space Oddity’ and with 1972’s The Rise and Fall of Ziggy Stardust and the Spiders from Mars, became a superstar.